jonkensta/ibp-server/docs/zeropi/readme.md

 # unmount the SD card mount point /mnt/<foo>
 % sudo umount /mnt/zeropi/mnt

-# next, behold the stupendous glory of U-Boot and Linux on the ZeroPi
+# now, behold the stupendous glory of U-Boot and Arch Linux on the ZeroPi

 ```